wilberquito/Thesis/Docs/LogisticClassifier.md

 ## Linear Regression

 A linear function is just a big matrix multiply.
-It takes all the inputs as a big vector that we denote $ X $ and multiplies them to a weights matrix $ W $, then we add the bias $ b $.
-With this computation we get the scores $ y $.
+It takes all the inputs as a big vector that we denote $X$ and multiplies them to a weights matrix $W$, then we add the bias $b$.
+With this computation we get the scores $y$.

 The weights and the bias is where the machine learning comes in.
-At training the model we want to find the values of $ W $ and $ b $ which are good at performing those predictions.
+At training the model we want to find the values of $W$ and $b$ which are good at performing those predictions.

 ## SOFTMAX